Securities Fraud Defense & Commodities Fraud Defense

 Federal Agencies That Investigate Securities and Commodities Fraud

-DOJ’s Fraud Section and Other Criminal Division Components.
 DOJ’s Criminal Division, primarily through the Fraud Section’s Market Integrity and Major Fraud Unit (now the Market, Government, and Consumer Fraud Unit), investigates and prosecutes complex securities fraud, commodities fraud, market manipulation, and insider trading cases.
 As a former Assistant Chief at DOJ’s Fraud Section, Scott Armstrong brings direct knowledge of how DOJ securities and commodities investigations and prosecutions are built, staffed, and pursued.

-United States Attorney’s Offices (USAOs).
 Securities and commodities fraud cases are prosecuted by Assistant United States Attorneys in federal judicial districts across the country.
 The most active districts for securities and commodities fraud prosecutions include the Southern District of New York, the Eastern District of New York, the District of Columbia, the Northern District of California, and the Eastern District of Virginia.
 Drew Bradylyons served as Chief of EDVA’s Financial Crimes and Public Corruption Unit, one of the most active white-collar prosecution offices in the country.

-Securities and Exchange Commission (SEC).
 The SEC brings civil enforcement actions involving securities fraud, insider trading, market manipulation, offering fraud, financial reporting violations, and investment adviser fraud.
 SEC investigations frequently run in parallel with criminal investigations by DOJ.
 The SEC has the authority to obtain injunctions, disgorgement, civil penalties, industry bars, and officer-and-director bars.
 The firm defends individuals in SEC investigations and enforcement actions.

-Commodity Futures Trading Commission (CFTC).
 The CFTC brings civil enforcement actions involving fraud, manipulation, spoofing, wash trading, and false reporting in the commodity futures and derivatives markets.
 The CFTC has asserted jurisdiction over cryptocurrency markets as commodity markets.
 The firm defends individuals in CFTC investigations and enforcement actions.

-Financial Industry Regulatory Authority (FINRA).
 FINRA regulates broker-dealers and registered representatives.
 FINRA conducts examinations, investigations, and disciplinary proceedings that can result in suspensions, industry bars, fines, and restitution.
 FINRA referrals frequently lead to SEC and DOJ investigations.
 The firm defends registered representatives and broker-dealers in FINRA proceedings.

-Federal Bureau of Investigation (FBI).
 The FBI investigates securities and commodities fraud as a component of its financial crimes mission.
 FBI agents are frequently assigned to securities fraud task forces and work closely with DOJ prosecutors and the SEC on complex fraud and insider trading cases.

-State Regulators and Attorneys General.
 State securities regulators and state attorneys general pursue enforcement actions against individuals and firms for violations of state securities laws, including the sale of unregistered securities, investment adviser fraud, and market manipulation.
 State investigations may proceed in parallel with federal proceedings.
 The firm defends individuals in state regulatory proceedings arising from securities and commodities activity.

 Federal Securities and Commodities Fraud Charges